-This is one of the biggest beaches in the city.
-The public of this beach is very diverse.
-There will be teenagers groups next retired people.
+The short answer is that San Juan is for everyone so the public on this beach is very diverse.
+This is one of the biggest semi-urban beaches in the city.
+There will be teenage groups next to retired people.
 Or young adults next to families with young children.
-San Juan beach is for all type of public due to its size, connections to other parts of the city and safety.
+San Juan beach is for all types of public due to its size, connections to other parts of the city and safety.

-San Juan Beach is not a naturist beach.
+San Juan Beach is not a nudist beach.
 People will wear swimming pants and bikinis of all types.
-It is common to find women doing top-less but no-one will be totally naked.
+It is common to find women on top-less but no one will be totally naked.

-From Playa de San Juan it is possible to enjoy part of the north of the Costa Blanca.
-Places like Benidorm and mountains such as El Cabezón de Oro are on sight from the beach.
+From Playa de San Juan it is possible to enjoy the sight of part of the north of Costa Blanca.
+Places like Benidorm and mountains such as El Cabezón de Oro are in sight from the beach.